ywiyogo/CarND2-P5-MPC-Project/README.md

     s[1] = y + v * sin(psi) * latency;
     s[2] = psi + v / Lf * delta * latency;
     s[3] = v + acc * latency;

+The above functions are based on the discussion thread in the [Udacity forum](https://discussions.udacity.com/t/how-to-incorporate-latency-into-the-model/257391).
+The `delta` variable is taken from the simulator and multiplied by -1 due to the inconsistency of the simulator, see [above](#implementation).

 ### Return Values
 The MPC class return a structure called `MpcResult`, which contains the next predicted waypoints, the cross-track-error, the orientation error, steering, throttle, and cost values.